Timur's South Georgia Campaign

-The Timur's South Georgian campaign was a invasion led by Timur and Ibrahim I of Shirvan against George VII of Georgia in retaliation for George's role in the siege of Alinja.
+The Timur's South Georgian campaign was an invasion led by Timur and Ibrahim I of Shirvan against George VII of Georgia in retaliation for George's role in the siege of Alinja.

 Background

 In 1398, Timur was campaigned in India.
 The people of Caucasus took advantage of this and rebelled.
 King George VII established an alliance with the representatives of the Jalayirid Sultanate, who were still fighting against Timur.
 Taher, one of the Jalaiyirid's noblemen, has been under siege in Alinja prison in Nakhchivan for 10 years.
 The herders, who fell into extreme hardship, asked King George for help.
 Sayyid Ali, the rebel ruler of Shaki, also asked King George for help.

 King George gathered the Georgian army, the North Caucasians were rescued and together with Sayyid Ali attacked the fortress of Alinja.
 King George defeated and expelled the Timurids.
 He strengthened the fortress with new soldiers and weapons and supplied it with food and supplies.
 Tahir was brought to Georgia.
 Those who turned back were surrounded by the army sent by Miranshah.
 Georgians also defeated them (Syidi Ali died in this battle).

 The news about Caucasian rebellion reached Tamerlane in India.
 In 1399, he returned to Samarkand and started preparing for a seven-year campaign.
 The main goal of this campaign was the final conquest and Islamization of Georgia, or its destruction.